“Expressive Eyebrows”: russian anarchist Azat Miftakhov jailed after secret witness testifies

 On the other hand, Ren TV and Rossiya 24 have broadcast photos and videos from the Miftakhov’s search and interrogation.
 In one of them, an investigator mocks Miftakhov, who is handcuffed, when he claims he is afraid of being tortured.
 The Center “E” officers take a selfie with their prisoner.
 (I was unable to find any other photo, so that’s why it illustrates this post.)

 The folks who were detained along with Miftakhov, but released yesterday, report they were beaten and tortured with electric shocks.
 The torture was so bad that yesterday Miftakhov “didn’t look like a human being.”
 He attempted to slash his wrists to keep from being tortured again.
-Today, lawyer heard an investigator in court talking to someone about it.
+Today, lawyer Svetlana Sidorkina heard an investigator in court talking to someone about it.

 The authorities did not produce Miftakhov in court today for his own custody hearing.

-, torture is happening practically in broad daylight, but we don’t know what to do.
+Like a year ago in Petersburg, torture is happening practically in broad daylight, but we don’t know what to do.
 Yesterday, when I left a message on the Moscow police’s hotline, the operator almost laughed at me.
 Just as Putin claimed [at a recent meeting of the Council for Civil Society and Human Rights] that FSB officers don’t torture people in vehicles, she doubted what I was saying.

 “He’s being tortured right in an Interior Ministry building?
 Right now?
 Give me a break,” she said to me.